haroldwolfinger/Duckett/HTML and CSS (Duckett).md

 **# Chapter 17: HTML5 Layout (pp. 428-451)**
 - The new HTML5 elements indicate the purpose of different parts of a web page and help to describe its structure.
-- The new elements provide clearer code (compared with using multiple <div> elements).
+- The new elements provide clearer code (compared with using multiple &lt;div&gt; elements).
 - Older browsers that do not understand HTML5 elements need to be told which elements are block-level elements.
 - To make HTML5 elements work in Internet Explorer 8 (and older versions of IE), extra JavaScript is needed, which is available free from Google.